 Several people can be seen moving about the cars in the lot.

 Due the helicopter flying in from the left, we've observed on the left what appears to be a ski lift (it is the Timberline's ski lift) but the Overlook has no skiing, again something of which the viewer is as of yet unaware but is a plot point in the film.
+There are no winter sports at the Overlook as it is closed in winter.

 Note that we don't observe the lodge's hedge maze in this shot.
 That is because the Timberline Lodge in Oregon, crafted during the depression, used for this and a certain few other exterior shots, possessed no maze; it is the sound stage version of the Overlook, its exterior modeled after this one but having a number of differences, which has the maze.